Culture in Bristol: Other theatres

 Bristol's theatre scene includes a large variety of producing theatre companies, apart from the Bristol Old Vic, including Show of Strength Theatre Company, Shakespeare at the Tobacco Factory, acta community theatre, Myrtle Theatre, Cirque Bijou, Desperate Men, Theatre West and Travelling Light Theatre Company.
 Theatre Bristol is a partnership between Bristol City Council, Arts Council England and local theatre practitioners which aims to develop the theatre industry in Bristol.
+The city is also home to the South West's first impovisational theatre, Bristol Improv Theatre.

 There are also a number of organisations within the city which act to support theatre makers, for example Equity, the actors union, has a General Branch based in the city, and Residence which provides office, social and rehearsal space for several Bristol based theatre and performance companies.

 The University of Bristol Drama Department offers undergraduate and post-graduate degrees in performance and screen studies.
 The University of the West of England offers undergraduate and post-graduate drama and film programmes.
 Circomedia is a training school for circus and physical theatre skills offering foundation degrees and BTEC courses.

 In addition there are around 25 active non-professional theatre companies in the Greater Bristol area listed in Bristol City Council's Leisure and Culture database.
 Mayfest is an annual contemporary theatre festival that takes place for two weeks in May.
 It is best known for presenting contemporary theatre but also dance, site specific, experimental, interactive and participatory theatre as well as music events.